AI Search Readiness Checklist for E-Commerce (2026)

 TL;DR

-Only about 65% of the stores I scanned had any Schema.org markup at all.
-A full 90% failed the customer reviews check — meaning no crawlable review data for AI engines to find.
-Most sites leave points on the table not because the fixes are hard, but because nobody told them these signals matter for AI search specifically.
+Only about 65% of the stores we scanned had any Schema.org markup at all.
+A full 90% failed the customer reviews check - meaning no crawlable review data for AI engines to find.
+Most sites leave technical points on the table not because the fixes are hard, but because nobody told them these signals matter for AI search specifically.

 An honest caveat before we start